FreezyLX/TheRealOneGuy/README.md

 I'm a coder.

-I code in Python ,JavaScript.
+I code in Python and Javascript.

 #  #